Last Updated: 9/15/2024

 In order to make it simple for you to 1) understand your bill of lading and 2) give your freight forwarder the information they need to effectively move your shipment, we’ll walk you these three main parties on your bill of lading.

-A bill of lading (BOL) is a legal document issued by a carrier that contains all the information it needs to correctly move a shipment, including the type, quantity, and destination for the cargo.
+A bill of lading (BOL) is a legal document issued by a carrier that details how to transport shipped products.
+It includes essential information like the type, quantity, and destination of the cargo.

 Party #1: The Shipper